Skip to content

 • 5

-Check your amortization schedule after every rate change on a floating rate loan.
+After every RBI rate change, verify with your bank whether your floating rate loan EMI or tenure has changed.
 Banks sometimes silently extend tenure instead of reducing EMI after a rate hike.

 • 6

-The 'outstanding balance at 5 years' column tells you how much you still owe if you need to sell the property or foreclose.
+The closing balance column at year 5 tells you exactly how much equity you have built and what you would owe if you needed to sell, foreclose, or take a top-up loan.

 • 7